The Georgia First Offenders Act

 What Is the First Offenders Act in Georgia?

-In Georgia, the First Offenders Act is a law that provides a chance for first-time offenders to have their criminal records expunged.
+In Georgia, the First Offenders Act is a law that provides a chance for first-time offenders to have their criminal records sealed.
 The First Offenders Act in Georgia was created to help those who make mistakes but don’t deserve to have their lives ruined by it.
 It also helps those who may not be able to get jobs or get into schools because of their criminal records.

 The Waltman Firm is ready to provide legal advice and strategize how to get a first offender status and treatment.
 They have helped many clients get the status and subsequently favorable outcomes.